 Mode is the value that shows up the most in the data set

-Bimodal is when data sets have two values or classes.
+Bimodal is when data sets have two values or classes are most common.

 Median is the value of the individual in the position that splits the list into two equal sized half’s.